VDB Command Reference

 Authentication Errors

-# Solution: Set environment variables
+# Or set environment variables (SigV4)

 export VVD_ORG="your-uuid"